Skip to main content

 If you have a secure or assured tenancy which began on or after 1 April 2012 and you swap with a fixed term council or housing association tenant, you could lose your lifetime tenancy.

-When you register, you are asked about your current home, the kind of home you're looking for and where you want to live.
+When you register, you are asked about your home, the kind of home you're looking for and where you want to live.

-When you register, you can get details of properties, make contact with other tenants and arrange to view their homes.
+You get details of properties, contact other tenants and set up viewings.

 Paying for a tenancy exchange